 Stage 3 · Sales Pipeline Building

-Activities: (a) I perform continuous market prospection in all five target countries mentioned above (Argentina, Chile, Uruguay, Ecuador and Mexico), in addition to the market prospection tasks of my partners; (b) Prospects’ qualification tools are used (i.e., an updated version of the classic BANT sales method originally developed by IBM in the 1950s) to bring to the sales pipeline truly potential customers rather than «false positives» (supposedly prospects that are not true prospects).
+Activities: (a) I perform continuous market prospection in ~5 LATAM countries, in addition to the market prospection tasks of my partners in these countries; (b) Prospects’ qualification tools are used (i.e., an updated version of the classic BANT sales method originally developed by IBM in the 1950s) to bring to the sales pipeline truly potential customers rather than «false positives» (supposedly prospects that are not true prospects).

 Stage 4 · Selling to Qualified Prospects